kleinlikecalvin/articlePreviewComponent/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

+## What I learned

+- How to make my own utility classes and learned the value of them.
+- How to use .classList
+- Learned about window.innerWidth
+- Learned to use Tippy with a custom configuration

 ## Overview

 This is a beginner challenge by FrontEndMentor.io [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT)

 I used HTML, CSS, JS, and Tippy.js to complete it.
-There are a few tools I can now equip which I learned from completing this challenge.
-I detailed them below!
+There are a few new tools I learned, I detailed them below!

 ### The challenge

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
-- See the social media share links when they click the share icon
+- Responsive Design
+- Toggle share icons

 ### Links